jammastergirish/LLMFromScratch/README.md

 ## Project Overview

-This is a **pre-training** implementation - we train a GPT model from scratch on text data using next-token prediction (autoregressive language modeling).
+This is a **pre-training** implementation - we train transformer models from scratch on text data using next-token prediction (autoregressive language modeling).
 The model learns general language patterns, grammar, and style from the training corpus.

+**Supported Architectures:**
+- **GPT-2 style**: Learned positional embeddings, LayerNorm, GELU activation
+- **LLaMA style**: RoPE (Rotary Position Embedding), RMSNorm, SwiGLU activation

+Switch between architectures by setting `MODEL_ARCHITECTURE = "GPT"` or `"LLAMA"` in `train.py`.

 **What this is:**
 - ✅ Pre-training (unsupervised learning on raw text)
 - ✅ Next-token prediction (autoregressive language modeling)
 - ✅ Complete GPT architecture implementation
+- ✅ Complete LLaMA architecture implementation
 - ✅ Educational codebase with detailed comments
+- ✅ Supports both GPT and LLaMA via architecture flag

 **What this is NOT:**
 - ❌ Fine-tuning (task-specific adaptation)